g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 **Interactive**: Well, how do you solve a problem with too many dimensions?

 * Many good suggestions like sampling, gradient descent, searching within a promising subspace, assuming linearity, using evolved or learned heuristics.
+* Sampling actually fails in theory but works in real life.

 Yes.
 However, I claim that the most common algorithm is instead _pick a single socially-reinforced axis and live within it_.